rechenplan/fruityos/README.md

 	2. peel - a userspace suite with commands similar to dos
 	3. pulp - the fruityos kernel
 	4. seed - the fruityos bootloader
-	5. fapld - a loader for fruityos applications under linux

-# build instructions
+# build under ubuntu instructions

 	1. Run init.sh to install all required software
 	2. Run build.sh to build